timmyjose-compilers/oyi/README.md

 # oyi

-An approachable Dependently-typed language with Linear Types and an optional Theorem-Proving subsystem
+An approachable Functional programming language with Refinement Types and Linear Types.